Algebraic approach to a two-qubit quantum thermal machine: Abstract

 \section{Abstract}

-Algebraic methods for solving time dependent Hamiltonians are used to investigate the performance of quantum thermal machines.
+Algebraic methods for solving time-dependent Hamiltonians are used to investigate the performance of quantum thermal machines.
 We investigate the thermodynamic properties of an engine formed by two coupled qubits, performing an Otto cycle.
 The thermal interaction occurs with two baths at different temperatures, while work is associated with the interaction with an arbitrary time-dependent magnetic field that varies in intensity and direction.
-For the coupling, we consider the 1-d isotropic Heisenberg model, which allows us to describe the system by means of the irreducible representation of the $\mathfrak{su}(2)$ Lie algebra within the triplet subspace.
-We inspect different settings of the temperatures and frequencies of the cycle and investigate the corresponding operation regimes of the machine.
-Finally, we obtain the conditions for performance optimization of the engine in terms of efficiency and output work.
-We investigate the circumstances under which the coupling between the qubits can bring an advantage in performance over the uncoupled model.
+For the coupling, we consider the 1D isotropic Heisenberg model, which allows us to describe the system by means of the irreducible representation of the $\mathfrak{su}(2)$ Lie algebra within the triplet subspace.
+We also inspect different settings of the temperatures and frequencies of the cycle, and investigate the corresponding operation regimes.
+We describe how these regimes can change with the speed of the protocol.
+Finally, we compare the weak and strong coupling regimes, and conclude that for the weak case the efficiency is optimal and can surpass the value of the classical Otto cycle.
+For low temperatures of the heat baths, we show that losses due to quantum friction are reduced in the strong coupling limit.